 Their initial prediction had 16 named storms, updated in June 2020 to 19.
-The updated forecast has upped those numbers to 20 named storms, 9 of which becoming hurricanes and 4 of those becoming major hurricanes.
-These numbers include Arthur, Bertha, Cristobal, Dolly and Eduoard which have already formed this year.
+The first update to the forecast upped those numbers to 20 named storms, 9 of which becoming hurricanes and 4 of those becoming major hurricanes.

 Contributing factors into the 2020 Atlantic Tropical Outlook, courtesy CSU.